BASELINE SITUATION: GONDWE DISTRICT

 the majority of residents need more than 30 minutes to get water

-Gondwe is a structurally disadvantaged district, judged as a low-income neighbourhood according to socio-economic factors, and has not been connected to the municipal water supply network until now.
-Water was therefore often obtained through unsafe boreholes, which entails considerable health risks, is expensive and does not guarantee constant availability.
-In addition, getting water on a daily basis requires a lot of time, which significantly limits the opportunities for development, especially for women and girls.
+Gondwe is a structurally disadvantaged neighbourhood, which is assessed as a low-income neighbourhood according to socio-economic factors and was not connected to the municipal water supply network before WfW's intervention.
+Water was therefore often obtained through unsafe boreholes, which poses significant health risks, is expensive and does not guarantee constant availability.
+In addition, fetching water every day is very time-consuming, which significantly limits the opportunities for development, especially for women and girls.

 From WfW's perspective, the peri-urban district of Gondwe is of a manageable size, whereby we can create an area-wide impact.
-In addition, from the beginning, there was a strong demand for a professional water supply system from the residents of Gondwe, which favoured the cooperation between WfW and the population and is an important basis for successful project implementation.
+In addition, from the beginning of WfW's work in the neighbourhood, there has been a strong demand for a professional water supply system from the residents of Gondwe, which favours the cooperation between WfW and the population and is an important basis for successful project implementation.

 IMPACT: SELF-SUSTAINING SYSTEM

 drinking water of high quality and in sufficient quantity directly to 550 households